Ajla115/Ajla115/README.md

 <details>
  <summary><h3>👨‍💻 Ajla's Coding Journey</h3></summary>
- From the early days of elementary school, I embarked on a journey into the captivating world of programming.
-It all began with the curiosity to understand the logic behind the digital realm, and my first foray led me to the intriguing landscape of C++.
-The more I delved into it, the more I was drawn to the enchanting intricacies of coding.

-As I continued my academic pursuits, I realized that the IT industry held far more than just lines of code.
-My exploration brought me to the realm of digital marketing, a term that piqued my interest.
-Eager to grasp the holistic picture, I ventured into creating my own WordPress blog, a year-long endeavor that included not only writing but also delving into SEO, affiliate marketing, and the myriad facets of online presence.
+ I started playing with code back in elementary school, and it all began with C++.
+I was curious about the logic behind it, and the more I dug in, the more I got hooked on the world of coding.As an IT student, I soon realized that the IT field had more to offer than just lines of code.
+I stumbled upon digital marketing, which piqued my interest.
+Eager to get the full picture, I decided to run my WordPress blog.
+It was a year-long adventure, covering everything from writing to SEO, and even some affiliate marketing.

-Simultaneously, my academic journey as an IT student opened up a world of opportunities.
-From grasping the principles of Object-Oriented Programming in Java to crafting full-stack applications using a spectrum of technologies, the voyage was nothing short of exhilarating.
-Mobile app development, Linux system exploration, and even the creation of a personal shell broadened my horizons.
-I dabbled in UI/UX principles, seamlessly integrating them into my full-stack web projects.
-Understanding the intricacies of system development life cycles further enriched my skill set.

-My thirst for knowledge extends to the cutting-edge realms of blockchain technology, and I've embraced the role of a product manager with enthusiasm.
-The journey thus far has been an amalgamation of knowledge acquisition, challenges, intriguing complexities, and, to be honest, a rollercoaster ride.
-Yet, at the heart of it all, the essence of growth and skill development stands out.

-As I reflect on this incredible journey, I look ahead with eager anticipation.
-There's an unmistakable thrill in the unknown, and I can't wait to see what the future holds.
-This journey has molded me into a more skilled and resilient individual, and it's an adventure that I cherish and eagerly embrace.

-Stay tuned, for the best is yet to come. 🌟

-   I started my coding journey as a naive computer science student with a passion to learn everything I could about this programming world - code, unix, linux, theory.
-And all the while, teaching myself iOS development with a dream to build my own app, but that soon got overshadowed by my desire to excel in Java.
-A desire that landed me a full-stack software engineering job upon graduation.
-However, I had another desire I had been pursuing throughout this time - YouTube content creation.
-I eventually ended up quitting my software engineering job to pursue YouTube full-time, and that has been my focus ever since.
-But there's something that's always bothered me about my journey - abandoning my dream of building my own app to pursue the safe route, a job.
-Now I've already taken the leap away from that safety net into this uncomfortable, unexplored world that it being a creator.
-And it worked out, but again, it became comfortable.
-It's easier to create a video than go out on a ledge and build my own product.
-I do have to eat, at the end of the day, but I think it's time.
-It's time to get uncomfortable again.
-I have a burning desire to get back on the horse, and fulfill that dream younger me had of building my own app, my own product.
-And in order to do that, I'll be implmementing a few measures to streamline my YouTube content to focus more time on fulfilling that dream - a dream that I'll be ready to tackle in 2023 due to the measure I'm putting in place now until the end of 2022.
-Don't wait up, because I'm coming.
+ My college journey introduced me to a wealth of opportunities.
+From learning the basics of Object-Oriented Programming in Java to building full-stack applications using various technologies, I explored mobile app development, dived into the world of Linux, and even built my own shell.
+I tinkered with UI/UX principles, applying them to my web projects, and got a taste of system development life cycles.This journey has been a mix of learning, challenges, and, honestly, a rollercoaster ride.
+But through it all, I've grown and honed my skills.
+As I look back, I'm excited about what the future holds.
+The thrill of the unknown keeps me going, and I can't wait to see where this adventure takes me.
+It's been an incredible journey that's made me more skilled and resilient, and I'm eager to keep exploring.

+ Stay tuned for more🌟

 <br />